Gexkill/sweng2/RASD/src/index.md

 The actors of our system are basically two:

 * Taxi driver: it is a taxi driver registered automatically in the system by the taxi company
-* client: he doesn't need to register himself to the system, since he uses the system only to call a taxi (so he have to insert only name, phone number and location)
+* Client: he doesn't need to register himself to the system, since he uses the system only to call a taxi (so he have to insert only name, phone number and location)

 [//]: # (pagebreak)